Plagiarism

 Third Offense

 A. The instructor should follow the general procedure indicated above.
-Following this, the Academic Dean will be aware that this is not the student's first instance of academic misconduct, and because of the increased gravity of the situation, will consult with the instructor and other parties deemed necessary to learn as much as possible about this instance of misconduct.
+Following this, the Dean of Curriculum and Assessment will be aware that this is not the student's first instance of academic misconduct, and because of the increased gravity of the situation, will consult with the instructor and other parties deemed necessary to learn as much as possible about this instance of misconduct.
 The student will fail the class in which the academic misconduct occurred.

 B. The student will be expelled from the college.